Damac Hills Property Investment: Branded Residences, Golf

 Resale friction: NOC costs

-Total acquisition cost stack: ~6–9% above purchase price for cash buyers per knowledge base.
+Total acquisition cost stack: ~6–9% above purchase price for cash buyers based on current market notes.

 Red flags